Page 8: - Dominican Republic Again - Tropical Adventure /w Pics - From the beginning

 Las Terrenas is a buzz of activity.
 We enjoy watching it all happen.

-We mix a cocktail in our room then walk across the street to the beach to catch the sunset.
+Cocktail are mixed in our room before we walk across the street to the beach to catch the sunset.

-Two motoconcho riders ask if we need a ride.
-We thank them but said no. I ask if I could take a photo and said I think it will look cool.
+Two motoconcho dudes ask if we need a ride.
+We thank them but saw no and take a photo.
+This will be a cool photo.
 Big smiles!

 There are many loose dogs here.
 Often they have a yellow tag pinned to their ear.
 We think it means they are fixed or maybe have had shots.
-We have found beach dogs to be some of the nicest and most well behaved dogs ever.
+Through years on the road we have found beach dogs to be some of the nicest and most well behaved dogs ever, and we know dogs.

 Ahhh….
 Sunset in Las Terrenas.